Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation

 As a supplement to Fig.~\ref{fig:beam}, we list the detailed results of CAS when different beam sizes are used in Tables~\ref{tab_xsum_beam} and \ref{tab_cnndm_beam}.
-The observations on XSum and CNN/Daily Mail are consistent -- larger beam size leads to better performance for CAS.
+The observations on XSum and CNNDM are consistent -- larger beam size leads to better performance for CAS.
 When varying the beam size of unconstrained generation, the performance changes are negligible and thus unlisted.